Program customization

 Details

-It is the biggest public crisis affecting our environment, our safety, our food, our health...
+It is the greatest public crisis affecting our environment, our security, our food, our health...

 In this course, you will study the consequences of human activities on climate change, identifying some potential future effects.
-It aims to encourage you to come up with action plans and co-construct a visual aid to help raise public awareness.
+The aim is to encourage you to come up with action plans and work together to create visual aids to help raise public awareness.

-The rest of the dates will be set in consensus with the teacher
+The rest of the dates will be set in agreement with the teacher

 Visit the Moodle page before the first class